Islamic State – Central Africa Province: Organization

-According to expert Jacob Zenn, the Congolese and Mozambican elements of IS-CAP constitute two "wings" of the province.
-Both are backed by IS central command through funding, propaganda, and have received texts from the "al Himmah Library", a collection of IS's Islamic writings.
-Although both wings remain militarily relatively weak, they are strong enough to hold territory in the remote areas where they are based.
+According to expert Jacob Zenn, the Congolese and Mozambican elements of IS-CAP initially constituted two "wings" of the province.
+Both were backed by IS central command through funding, propaganda, and received texts from the "al Himmah Library", a collection of IS's Islamic writings.
+Although both wings remained militarily relatively weak, they were strong enough to hold territory in the remote areas where they were based.
 By 2020, the Congolese branch appeared to be generally weaker than the Mozambican one.
-The two wings mostly operate autonomously, and have stronger links to IS central command than to each other.
+The two wings mostly operated autonomously, and had stronger links to IS central command than to each other.
 Before the emergence of IS-CAP, Mozambican and Congolese Islamists were known to have had occasional contacts.
+IS-Central designated its Somali branch as "command center" for both IS-CAP wings.
+In general, however, researchers found no evidence that the central command held significant control over IS-CAP's branches.

 Since May 2022, the Congolese and Mozambican branches were recognized by IS central command as autonomous units within its network.
+IS-Central officially separated the Mozambican wing from IS-CAP, naming it the "Mozambican Province".
+The Congolese and Mozambican IS forces continued to maintain links after this split, but also began to "feud" with each other over the distribution of money and communications hierarchies within the IS global network.